gaultier/blog/go_dtrace_see_all_network_traffic.md

 Set-Cookie: __Se
 ```

+## Conclusion

+Once again, DTrace shines by its versatility compared to other tools such as Wireshark (can only observe data on the wire, if it's encrypted then tough luck) or strace (can only see system calls).
+It can programmatically inspect user-space memory, kernel memory, get the stack trace, etc.

-Note that some data printed from the `read(2)` and `write(2)` system calls will still inevitably appear gibberish because it corresponds to binary data, for example DNS requests, compressed HTTP bodies, etc. For compressed data, the same trick as for encrypted data can be used.
+Note that some data printed from the `read(2)` and `write(2)` system calls will still inevitably appear gibberish because it corresponds to binary data, for example DNS requests, compressed HTTP headers or bodies, etc.

+For compressed data, the same trick as for encrypted data can be used: find the encode/decode functions and print the input/output, respectively.

+Finally, let's all note that none of this intricate dance would be necessary, if there were some DTrace static probes judiciously placed in the Go standard library or runtime (wink wink to the Go team).